Liyuchen-1993/Plasma-exLR-for-PDAC-diagnosis/README.md

 ## ***Download and Install***

-System requirements: R >= 3.4.1.
-Only linux is officially supported, but Mac/Windows should work, too.
+System requirements: R >= 3.4.2.
+Linux system is officially supported, but Mac/Windows should work, too.

 To download the new version of the R packages, type the following at the R command line: